Skip to main content

 2. Connect with browserless

-Here is a working example of connecting to Browserless for either Playwright or Puppeteer:
+Here is a working example of connecting to Browserless with Puppeteer:

 import puppeteer from "puppeteer-core";